Ray-D-Aguilar/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-    ANSWER:The four rules of 'this' are: Window/console binding, 'this' is given the value of the window/console
+    ANSWER:The four rules of 'this' are:

+    --Window/console binding, 'this' is given the value of the window/console

+    --Implicit Binding: Whatever is to the left of a dot when calling a function, that is "this"

+    --Explicit Binding: This is defined when the call or apply method is used.

+    --New Binding: When a constructor function is used, you use the "new" keyword to implement and apply your newly created properties to a "this" object.

 5. Why do we need super() in an extended class?
+    ANSWER: 'super()' is how you inherit the properties from the parent object.

 ## Project Set up